domodwyer/kickbox/README.md

 # kickbox
-An easy-to-use library using Kickbox.io for email address validation
+An easy-to-use Go library using Kickbox.io for email address validation